liutkwilliam/liutkwilliam/README.md

 # Hi there 👋 I am William Liu (he/him)
-#### A Hong Kong Australian based in Sydney, Australia (Gadigal Land)
+#### Based in Sydney, Australia (Gadigal Land)
-### Passionate web developer, Graphic Designer and Photographer
+### Web developer, Graphic Designer and Photographer | Passionate about frontend development and AI

 ### Studying Master of Computer Science @ The University of Sydney, with focus on software engineering.

 <!--**liutkwilliam/liutkwilliam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently an Artwork Documentation Archivist, documenting and managing 1000+ artworks entries, and their catalogue management system.
+- 🔭 I’m currently an Artwork Documentation Archivist, documenting and managing 1000+ artworks entries through a catalogue management system.
 - ✨ I'm updating my design portfolio and will include a developer one.
 - 🌱 I’m learning ReactJS, Python, Java, and Flutter.
 - 👯 I’m looking to collaborate on interactive design, artwork, and light installation.